 She was introduced to the world of exotics and soon found out the many animals that suffer through inadequate husbandry, therefore joining the cause.
 She has maintained groups of Harvest mice, African pigmy (domestic) hedgehogs, Tenrecs and various reptile species.

 Her passion for exotic animals and internal medicine has driven her to see practice and work in exotic animal veterinary practices in Spain and the UK.
 She has collaborated in volunteer neutering programs around Europe.

-She currently has completed her European Certificate in Internal Medicine and works in a small animal veterinary practice where she sees first opinion reptiles and exotic animals, along with cats and dogs.
+She acquired a postgraduate certificate through the European School of Veterinary Postgraduate Studies (ESVPS) in Internal Medicine (GPCertSAM) and works in a small animal veterinary practice where she sees first opinion reptiles and exotic animals, along with cats and dogs.
 She is an active member of reptiland.co.uk and helps maintain the site.

-During her free time she enjoys social events with her friends, snowboarding, walking her dogs Xuxi, Chiara and Sira, and her cats Sona and Mincho.
+During her free time she enjoys social events with her friends, trekking and walking her dogs Xuxi, Chiara and Sira.